 You would like to pursue a career as a body or paint repair specialist.

-Four GCSEs at grade 3 or above including English and maths.
+Two GCSEs at grade 4 or above in English and maths or prior experience.

-Essential practical skills that cover basic panel beating and vehicle body repair.
-You will also start to understand basic paint methods and spraying applications.
+Essential practical skills that cover panel repair and vehicle body repair.
+You will also start to understand paint methods and spraying applications.
 Supporting this you will also have the chance to build core knowledge of vehicle construction, materials and methods as well as usual workshop health and safety best practice.